Tumor Lysis Syndrome

 Urinary alkalinization

-The use of isotonic sodium bicarbonate solutions intravenously to promote alkaline diuresis has the potential benefit of solubilizing, and thus minimizing, intratubular precipitation of uric acid.
+Intravenous infusion of isotonic sodium bicarbonate solutions to promote alkaline diuresis has the potential benefit of solubilizing, and thus minimizing, intratubular precipitation of uric acid.
 The goal is to increase urinary pH to 7.0 to maximize uric acid solubility in renal tubules and vessels.

 If urinary alkalinization is not achieved with exogenous bicarbonate solutions despite increasing serum bicarbonate levels, IV acetazolamide at doses of 250-500 mg daily (5 mg/kg daily) may be added to decrease proximal tubule bicarbonate reabsorption, thereby increasing urinary pH.